-The enrollment process for Pierce County 4-H will opened October 1, 2016.
+Open enrollment for Pierce County 4-H is from October 1st through April 30th.
+Information on joining 4-H can be found on the How to Join page.
 Enrollment Instruction Packets for Leaders and Member Families can be found on the forms, policies, & procedures page.

 SUPPORT PIERCE COUNTY 4-H